nx-lr/protea/readme.md

 }
 ```

-Before we move on, here are a few other examples of Protea classes:
+Here are some more examples of classes:

 ```dart
 class Pizza(var crustSize: int, var crustType: str)